-Net cash used in investing activities was \$2.7 million in the six months ended September 30, 2010 and \$1.8 million in the six months ended September 30, 2009.
-In the six months ended September 30, 2010, cash used in investing activities was due to both the purchase of property and equipment of \$1.8 million as we continue to invest in and enhance our global infrastructure as well as net purchases of short-term investments of \$0.9 million.
+Net cash used in investing activities was \$2.7 million in the six months ended September 30, 2010 and \$1.8 million in the six months ended September 30, 2010, cash used in investing activities was due to both the purchase of property and equipment of \$1.8 million as we continue to invest in and enhance our global infrastructure as well as net purchases of short-term investments of \$0.9 million.
 In the six months ended September 30, 2009, cash used in investing activities was due to purchases of property and equipment related to the growth in our business.
 We anticipate that as our business grows we will continue to explore opportunities to invest in our global infrastructure.

-Net cash provided by (used in) financing activities was \$(18.7) million in the six months ended September 30, 2010 and \$3.5 million in the six months ended September 30, 2010 was due to \$31.5 million used to repurchase shares of our common stock under our repurchase program, partially offset by \$9.8 million of proceeds from the exercise of stock options and \$3.0 million of excess tax benefits recognized as a result of the stock option exercises.
-The cash provided by financing activities in the six months ended September 30, 2009 was due to \$2.6 million proceeds from the exercise of stock options and \$1.0 million of excess tax benefits recognized as a result of the stock option and \$1.0 million of excess tax benefits recognized as a result of the stock option exercises.
+Net cash provided by (used in) financing activities was \$(18.7) million in the six months ended September 30, 2010 and \$3.5 million in the six months ended September 30, 2009.
+The cash used in financing activities in the six months ended September 30, 2010 was due to \$31.5 million used to repurchase shares of our common stock under our repurchase program, partially offset by \$9.8 million of proceeds from the exercise of stock options and \$3.0 million of excess tax benefits recognized as a result of the stock option exercises.
+The cash provided by financing activities in the six months ended September 30, 2009 was due to \$2.6 million proceeds from the exercise of stock options and \$1.0 million of excess tax benefits recognized as a result of the stock option exercises.